 Simply put, a Buyer’s Market is when supply (number of homes for sale) outpaces demand, and a Seller’s Market is when demand outpaces supply.
 Put another way, in a buyer’s market there are more homes than there are buyers, and in a seller’s market there are fewer homes than there are buyers.

 Research has proven that price drives traffic through a listing and that pricing a property correctly at the beginning of the listing process will attract the most potential buyers to your home.
 Fewer visits results in fewer opportunities to receive a contract.

 For homes that are very rare and unique, I will often recommend that we also order an appraisal by a licensed appraiser.
 While I use the same criteria, software and systems as most appraisers, the appraiser will be seen by the buyer and the buyer’s lender as a very credible source, when it is very difficult to clearly see the value of your property.
 We employ this strategy on our properties that are on 1+ Acres, my luxury inventory line (homes priced at $1 Million+) and other unique homes.

 The “As Is” pricing strategy is for sellers who lack the funds, ability or desire to properly prepare their home for sale.

-After having your home inspected by a licensed home inspector, you can review the report and get any bids on the work needed.
+After having your home inspected by someone licensed after Googling something like “home inspectors near me” to find the best option, you can review the report and get any bids on the work needed.
 You can then properly price your home based on accurate knowledge of its condition.

 “Hot Property” Pricing Strategy